EmanuelAlmirante/DevOps-and-Software-Engineering-Improvement/README.md

 Maintain the formatting.

 When adding a tecnhology, please try to add the documentation of that tecnhology, a YouTube tutorial, and a book of that tecnhology.
+If there is not a book, just repeat the link for the documentation.

 In the section Algorithms, please every one that you know of, if it is not there.
 Include a link to the algorithm (Wikipedia page, for example) and a link to an example of it (this section is currently under construction).